 You use the @ServiceClient annotation in the client Web Service to specify which variable is a port type for the Web Service described by the @ServiceClient attributes.
 The Enterprise Application that contains the client Web Service must also include the stubs of the Web Service you are invoking; you generate the stubs with the clientgen Ant task.

-See Programming Advanced Features of WebLogic Web Services Using JAX-RPC for additional information and examples of using the @ServiceClient annotation.
+See Oracle Fusion Middleware Programming Advanced Features of JAX-RPC Web Services for Oracle WebLogic Server for additional information and examples of using the @ServiceClient annotation.